masmerise/livewire-toaster/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/mabdullahsari/livewire-toaster/test.yml?branch=master)](https://github.com/mabdullahsari/livewire-toaster/actions?query=workflow%3A%22Automated+testing%22+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/mabdullahsari/livewire-toaster.svg?style=flat-square)](https://packagist.org/packages/mabdullahsari/livewire-toaster)

 Toaster provides a seamless experience to display toast notifications in your Livewire powered Laravel apps.

+Unlike many other toast implementations that are available, Toaster makes it effortless to dispatch a toast notification from either a standard `Controller` or a Livewire `Component`.
+You don't have to think about "flashing" things to the session or "dispatching browser events" from your Livewire components.
+Just dispatch your toast and Toaster will route the message accordingly.

 ## Contents